-- 1. Administers the State assessment system, known as the Partnership for Assessment of Readiness for College and Careers (PARCC), to all students and/or any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests. - 2.
-Informs students of the timelines and procedures applicable to their participation in every State assessment. - 3.
+- 1. Administers the State assessment system, known as the Illinois Assessment of Readiness (IAR), to all students and/or any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests. - 2.
+Informs a student of the timelines and procedures applicable to their participation in every State assessment. - 3.
 Provides each student's parents/guardians with the results or scores of each State assessment.
 (Board of Education Policy 6:280, Grading and Promotion) - 4.
 Utilizes professional testing practices.